wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 The `error` claim will be either `token_expired` or `not_linked`.
 The `account-link-url` claim is provided so that the client can perform [Client Initiated Account Linking](https://www.keycloak.org/docs/6.0/server_development/).
 Most (all?) providers are requiring linking through browser OAuth protocol.
 With the `account-link-url` just add a `redirect_uri` query parameter to it and you can forward browsers to perform the link.

 ### 7.3.
-External Token to Internal Token Exchange
+External Token to Internal Token Exchange {#}

 You can trust and exchange external tokens minted by external identity providers for internal tokens.
 This can be used to bridge between realms or just to trust tokens from your social provider.
-It works similarly to an identity provider browser login in that a new user is imported into your realm if it doesnâ€™t exist.
+It works similarly to an identity provider browser login in that a new user is imported into your realm if it doesn¡¯t exist.

 |      | The current limitation on external token exchanges is that if the external token maps to an existing user an exchange will not be allowed unless the existing user already has an account link to the external identity provider. |
 | ---- | ------------------------------------------------------------ |